grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 # Java

-## How to add Java profiling to your application
+## Add Java profiling to your application

 Java integration is distributed as a single jar file: `pyroscope.jar`.
 It contains native `async-profiler` libraries for: